opendp/tumult-docs/public/analytics/dev/_sources/howto-guides/bigquery/inputs-outputs.rst.txt

 Full example
 ------------

-In the end, your program should look structually similar to this final program.
+In the end, your program should look structurally similar to this final program.

 .. code-block:: python